DeNepo/databases/isolate/week-1/EXERCISES.md

 </details>

 ## Where And
-<details><summary>Show all employees' first name, last name, title and city whose title mentions IT and that live in the city of Calgary</summary>
+<details><summary>22.
+Show all employees' first name, last name, title and city whose title mentions IT and that live in the city of Calgary</summary>

 ```sql
 SELECT